krashski/Developing-Data-Products/choropleth-ui-data.md

 Developing Data Products - Choropleth Map of US Unemployment Rates
 ========================================================
 author: Russ Boucher
-date: September 13 2015
+date: September 14 2015
+transition: rotate

 Overview

 ========================================================

-This presentation describes the project for the Developing Data Products course that is part of the Coursera Data Science Specialization
+This presentation describes an application created for the Developing Data Products course project that is part of the Coursera Data Science Specialization

 The project has two parts: